How categories work

 Set the display order

-- Use the Move Up / Move Down arrows next to any category or article row.
+- Use the Move category up / Move category down arrows on any category row.

-Order is independent at each level — categories within one parent are ordered separately from categories in another parent.
+Order is independent at each level: categories inside one parent are ordered separately from categories inside another.

 Edit and delete categories

-Open the three-dot menu next to a category to access Settings (rename, change description) or Delete.
+Open the three-dot menu next to a category to reach Settings (rename, change description) or Delete.

 Tips for a clean structure